Hopson97/Faster-Than-Wind/README.md

 Probably not the best way of doing it, but it works (instantly).

 The first 2 lines inside of the method just check if which rooms are being selected.
-(This allows removal of multiple rooms "similtaniously")
+(This allows removal of multiple rooms "simultaneously")
 Then it cycles through every wall of that room.
 If the type of the wall is a door, then it sets its neighbouring door to be a wall, and resets its ID.
-Then it just erases that room from existance.
+Then it just erases that room from existence.

 Hang on a minute?
 ID?
 Other Walls?